sysfce2/godot-docs/classes/class_color.rst

 :ref:`int<class_int>` **to_rgba32**\ (\ ) |const| :ref:`🔗<class_Color_method_to_rgba32>`

 Returns the color converted to a 32-bit integer in RGBA format (each component is 8 bits).
 RGBA is Godot's default format.
+This method is the inverse of :ref:`hex<class_Color_method_hex>`.

 .. tabs::